wp-plugins/easy2map-photos/readme.txt

 == Screenshots ==

-1. Map Manager - create, administer and delete your maps from here.
+1. Map Manager - create, administer and delete your easy2map maps from here
 2. Add a marker to your map by entering the marker's address (auto-prompts assist with address selection).
 3. Also add a marker to your map by simply dragging and dropping it onto your map.
 4. Edit your marker's details, including adding custom HTML and links to your marker's content.